 Local green deals vs local COPs: this could be the teaser of this publication...
-However, it would be too narrow in comparison to the overview we tried to provide.
-The idea is nevertheless to have a closer look at processes that a city can put in place in order to acquire the necessary knowledge on its territory with regards to climate challenges.
-But not only, that would be enough with a guide on local climate observatory.
-We will also investigate how this knowledge can feed a strategic planning process both iterative (adapted to new circumstances and progresses made) and open (to the local actors to co-drive the transition).
-And that the implementation of the agreed strategy is based on a strong partnership with clear responsibility for each partner.
+However, this would be too narrow for the purposes of this overview.
+The idea is nevertheless to take a closer look at processes that a city can put in place in order to acquire the necessary knowledge on its territory with regards to climate challenges.
+But this publication is not simply a guide to local climate observatories, it has a wider purpose.
+We will also investigate how this knowledge can feed into a strategic planning process that is both iterative (adapted to new circumstances and progress) and open (to the local actors to co-drive the transition).
+And that the implementation of the agreed strategy is based on a strong partnership with clearly defined responsibilities.

-With this publication, we wish to propose tools and examples for cities and territories to launch local processes that set ambitious climate targets with local stakeholders.
-We call them local PACTs.
-Local Participatory Agreements for the Climate Transition.
+With this publication, we wish to suggest tools and examples for cities and territories to launch local processes that set ambitious climate targets with local stakeholders.
+We call them local PACTs, or Local Participatory Agreements for the Climate Transition.